Overview of the LNG Plant Submission Process

 Determine if Changes Have Occurred

-Operators can view their existing LNG plant data in the NPMS via OSAVE , which is accessible to operators using their PIMMA username and password.
-If it is determined that there have been no changes to the LNG plant data since the previous submission, the operator should alert NPMS staff.
-A notification of no changes, in place of a data submission, fulfills the yearly NPMS submission requirement.
-The operator should send NPMS staff their no change notification via email.
-The email sent to the staff must include the OPID and should state that there are no changes to the existing LNG plant data reflecting as of December 31 of the previous year (e.g., the March 15, 2023 submission reflects data as of December 31, 2022).
+Operators can view their existing LNG plant data in the NPMS via OSAVE , which is accessible to operators using their NPMS Account.
+If it is determined that no changes are necessary to the LNG plant data since the previous submission, the operator still must notify NPMS staff.
+A notification of no changes, in place of a data submission, fulfills the annual NPMS submission requirement.
+The operator should send NPMS staff their LNG plant no change notification via OSAVE.
+Please note that if at any time throughout the year the LNG plant primary and/or technical contact has changed, the contact information should be updated via OSAVE.
+The primary and technical contact is used internally by NPMS staff regarding questions about your LNG plant submission/OPID and to notify you of changes concerning the NPMS process.
+The NPMS does not currently collect public contact information specifically for LNG plants.

 Determine if LNG Plants Have Been Abandoned